 Query: Hello doctor, I have had this problem for 8 years with no proper solutions.
 Please help.
 Strange sensations, tiredness, feeling of heaviness in the arms and legs.
 Hands and feet become warm.
 I have an electrical shock like feeling in face.
 I have extreme fatigue, unsteadiness and muscle twitching...
 Read Full »

-Article Overview: Rheumatic fever is a disease that is characterized by fever and joint pain.
-This is an outcome of improperly treated strep throat and scarlet fever.
+Article Overview: Rheumatic fever is a disease that is characterized by fever and joint pain, which is an outcome of improperly treated strep throat and scarlet fever.
+Learn about its causes, risk factors, symptoms, diagnosis, and treatment.
 Read Article

+What Is Rheumatic Fever?
 Rheumatic fever is a serious inflammatory disease that arises as a complication of partially treated strep throat or scarlet fever.
-It is caused by group A streptococcus.
-Causes Not all cases of strep throat lead to rheumatic fever.
-When a strep throat infection or scarlet fever has not been complet...
+These infections are caused by group A streptococcus bacteria.
+Children from ages 5 and 15 are the most commonly affected with rheumatic feve...
 Read Article

 Ask your health query to a doctor online?Ask an Internal Medicine Physician Now